rixiobarrios/intro-to-mongo-mongoose/intro-to-mongo.md

 ## Create, Read, Update and Delete Documents

-Let's learn how to create, read, update, and delete documents using Mongo.
+In computer programming, create, read, update, and delete (CRUD) are the four basic functions of persistent storage.
+Let's learn how to CRUD documents using MongoDB.

-Remember: users are not going to open a Mongo shell and type everything we're going to type.
-We'll eventually be building apps to interact with our database.
+> Obviously users are not going to open a Mongo shell and type everything we're going to type.
+This lesson is meant to help us understand how MongoDB works.
+Eventually be building apps to interact with our database.

 ### Insert a document into a Collection (Create)

-We'll use the `insert()` method.
+- We'll use the `insert()` method.
-We have to tell mongo where to insert it.
-We'll do that by chaining it to `db.contacts` It takes two arguments.
+- We have to tell MongoDB where to insert it.
+We'll do that by chaining it to `db.contacts`
+- It takes two arguments.
-The first is always an object of our data.
+- The first is always an object of our data.
-The second is optional and can let us choose some specific options.
+- The second is optional and can let us choose some specific options.

 Insert into contacts: